emptysetsquad/dollar-docs/frequently-asked-questions.md

 ### What methods exist to receive ESD rewards?

-There are three methods to invest in the growth of the ESD money supply:
+There are three methods to generate rewards when holding ESD:

 1. Take your ESD and bond it to the DAO (recommended for beginners)
 2. Take your ESD and provide liquidity to the Uniswap LP pool, and bond those tokens to the DAO to receive liquidity rewards.